thosgood/this-weeks-finds/markdown/151-200/week175.md

 Note: we allow the trace to be infinite, since the interesting von Neumann algebras are infinite-dimensional.
-This is why we define the trace only on nonnegative elements; otherwise we get \"∞ minus ∞\" problems.
-The same thing shows up in the measure theory, where we start by integrating nonnegative functions, possibly getting the answer +∞, and worry later about other functions.
+This is why we define the trace only on nonnegative elements; otherwise we get "\infty minus \infty" problems.
+The same thing shows up in the measure theory, where we start by integrating nonnegative functions, possibly getting the answer +\infty, and worry later about other functions.

-Indeed, a trace very much like an integral, so we\'re really studying a noncommutative version of the theory of integration.
-On the other hand, in the matrix case, the trace of a projection operator is just the dimension of the space it\'s the projection onto.
-We can define a
-\"projection\" in any von Neumann algebra to be an operator with p\* = p and p^2^ = p.
-If we study the trace of such a thing, we\'re studying a *generalization of the concept of dimension*.
+Indeed, a trace very much like an integral, so we're really studying a noncommutative version of the theory of integration.
+On the other hand, in the matrix case, the trace of a projection operator is just the dimension of the space it's the projection onto.
+We can define a "projection" in any von Neumann algebra to be an operator with p* = p and p^2 = p.
+If we study the trace of such a thing, we're studying a *generalization of the concept of dimension*.
 It turns out this can be infinite, or even nonintegral!

-We say a factor is type I if it admits a nonzero trace for which the trace of a projection lies in the set {0,1,2,\...,+∞}.
-We say it\'s type I~n~ if we can normalize the trace so we get the values {0,1,\...,n}.
+We say a factor is type I if it admits a nonzero trace for which the trace of a projection lies in the set {0,1,2,...,+\infty}.
+We say it's type I~n~ if we can normalize the trace so we get the values {0,1,...,n}.
-Otherwise, we say it\'s type I~∞~, and we can normalize the trace to get all the values {0,1,2,\...,+∞}.
+Otherwise, we say it's type I~\infty~, and we can normalize the trace to get all the values {0,1,2,...,+\infty}.

 It turn out that every type I~n~ factor is isomorphic to the algebra of n x n matrices.
-Also, every type I~∞~ factor is isomorphic to the algebra of all bounded operators on a Hilbert space of countably infinite dimension.
+Also, every type I~\infty~ factor is isomorphic to the algebra of all bounded operators on a Hilbert space of countably infinite dimension.